Skip to main content

 • Focus on describing about three to six key descriptive details.
 Too many might dilute or confuse the final output.

-• Be specific: type “shiny gold metal” instead of “looks beautiful.”
+• Be specific: type “Smooth gold metal” instead of “looks beautiful.”

 • Use reference terms: “Like motocross gear,” “in the style of an ancient artifact.”